Frequently Asked Questions

 Is there any benefit to 50Hz or higher-pressure sampling to your technique?

 No, pumps and machinery signals show pressure tends to be higher than 1HZ, whereas we have recognized that rock patterns occur at lower frequencies.
 Higher pressure sampling introduces more noise and is therefore of little benefit.
-We use the standard 4-20 mAmp pressure transducer found throughout the industry, requiring no additional tools in the field.
+We use the standard 4-20 mAmp pressure transducer found throughout the industry.